 Essentially, EveryoneSocial helps your organization build a workplace community where employees can connect with others, engage with teammates, follow colleagues, and stay informed on the latest happenings.
 Of course, they can also share content and create content as well.

-There are email newsletter program options, push notifications, mobile apps, browser extensions to ensure your team is seeing the information and staying connected within the workplace — and numerous integrations too.
+Features include email newsletter program options, push notifications, mobile apps, browser extensions to ensure your team is seeing the information and staying connected within the workplace — and numerous integrations too (Including Slack and Microsoft Teams).

 Related: Learn how Cyxtera built a connected global workforce and improved internal communications by using employee advocacy platform EveryoneSocial.
 Read the interview and insights here.